-The team at Riddle are super excited about our new interactive story quiz.
 Online quizzes have always been great for growing your audience or qualifying leads (AdWeek says quizzes are among ‘the most shared pieces of content‘).

 However, they all present the same questions in the same order to every user – until now.

-Interactive story quiz: overview
+Journey / interactive story quiz: overview

 Do you remember those classic ‘Choose your own adventure’ books when you were a kid?